Updated July 3, 2023

-Net Operating Loss occurs when a company’s taxable income doesn’t exceed its allowable deductions in a tax period, and this credit of Net operating loss can be carried forward to subsequent years by the company, which will set off the taxable income of the company in the following years thereby reducing the company’s tax liability.
+Net Operating Loss occurs when a company’s taxable income doesn’t exceed its allowable deductions in a tax period.
+This credit of Net operating loss can be carried forward to subsequent years by the company.
+It will set off the taxable income of the company in the following years thereby reducing the company’s tax liability.

 Most businesses do not make money in their initial years.
 So, to provide tax relief mainly to those businesses, the concept of Net Operating loss comes into the picture.
 When allowable deductions in the company are more than the company’s taxable income in a tax period, it results in a Net Operating Loss.
-This loss is carried forward to subsequent years, which lowers the following years’ profit and reduces the company’s tax payable in the future.
+The company carries forward this loss to subsequent years, which lowers the profits of the following years and reduces its future tax payable.

 How to Calculate Net Operating Loss?

 When we deduct allowable deductions from the taxable income, resulting in a negative number, we get Net Operating Loss.
 The steps to compute Net Operating Losses are as follows: